bogosorter/Musicly/docs/developer/settings.md

 ## Structure

 The settings are stored in an object containing `subSettings`.
 These, in turn, have a property `type` which determines what the other properties are and what should be displayed in the `Setting` component.
-While `customCSS` and `firstTime` are included in the settings structure, they are not conventional. `firstTime` is only `true` on the first time the app is opened and `customCSS` is store in `customCSSPath`.
+While `customCSS` and `firstTime` are included in the settings structure, they are not conventional. `firstTime` is only `true` on the first time the app is opened and `customCSS` is stored in `customCSSPath`.
 To retrieve it, use the `getCustomCSS` function.

 ```js
 const defaultSettings = {